quist00/carpentries.org/_posts/2023/04/2023-04-04-workbench-beta-phase-complete.md

-The transition process is automated in [carpentries/lesson-transition](https://github.com/carpentries/lesson-transition#readme) and lesson Maintainers will have the opportunity to audit the transformed lessons before it is transformed.
+The transition process is automated in [carpentries/lesson-transition](https://github.com/carpentries/lesson-transition#readme) and lesson Maintainers will have the opportunity to audit the transformed lessons before the changes are finalised.
 A list of lessons and their transformation status can be found at <https://github.com/carpentries/lesson-transition/issues/23>.

 ### Avoid making pull requests until May